M507/Restless/README.md

 # Restless

-### Disclaimer
+### DISCLAIMERS
-This Red-Team tool is used for educational purposes ONLY!
+The information contained in this blog post is for educational purposes ONLY!
+The author DOES NOT hold any responsibility for any misuse or damage of the information provided in blog posts, discussions, activities, or exercises.

 ### What is Restless?
 Restless is a small in-memory implant using C#.
 It uses SharpPcap, which uses Npcap APIs internally.
 Npcap is a new standard library update to the old WinPcap library.